-It is not hard to show that this definition is independent of the choice of $\theta^\alpha$ satisfying condition (\ref{alpha0}). \\ The above definition can be very complicated to work with because, for a given curve, one must choose a coframe associated to that curve satisfying \ref{alpha0}.
-When dealing with more than one chain a geometric comparison is then very difficult.
-In the proof of \cite{Cheng} another formulation of the definition of a chain is given which may be used with any given admissible coframe. \begin{lem} Suppose $M$ is a strictly pseudoconvex CR manifold of hypersurface type.
-A curve $\gamma$ in M is a chain if and only if for any admissible coframe $\{ \theta$, $\theta^\alpha$, $\theta^{\bar{\alpha}} \}$ the following equation has a solution $a(t)=(a^1,...,a^n)$ along $\gamma$:
+It is not hard to show that this definition is independent of the choice \{$\theta^\alpha$, $\theta^{\bar{\beta}}\}$ satisfying (\ref{alpha0}) (so that $ \{ \theta$, $\theta^\alpha$, $\theta^{\bar{\beta}} \}$ is an admissible coframe). \\ The above definition can be complicated to work with, because for a given curve one must choose a coframe associated to that curve satisfying (\ref{alpha0}).
+When dealing with more than one chain, a geometric comparison of the two curves is then very difficult.
+In the proof of \cite{Cheng}, another formulation of the definition of a chain is given which may be used with any admissible coframe. \begin{lem} Suppose $M$ is a strictly pseudoconvex CR manifold of hypersurface type.
+A curve $\gamma$ in $M$ is a chain if and only if for any admissible coframe $\{ \theta$, $\theta^\alpha$, $\theta^{\bar{\alpha}} \}$ the following equation has a solution $a(t)=(a^1,...,a^n)$ along $\gamma$: